JetsonHacksNano/SPI-Playground/README.md

 $ sudo find /opt/nvidia/jetson-io/ -mindepth 1 -maxdepth 1 -type d -exec touch {}/__init__.py \;
 </blockquote>

-Next, if you are using a Jetson Nano, copy the dtb file for the Nano to /boot/dtb
+If you are using a Jetson Nano and JetPack 4.3, there is an additional step needed that is not documented in the above document.
+If you are using a Jetson Nano, copy the dtb file for the Nano to /boot/dtb
 <blockquote>
 $ sudo mkdir /boot/dtb<br>
 $ sudo cp -v /boot/tegra210-p3448-0000-p3449-0000-[ab]0[012].dtb /boot/dtb/